 We need people to provide psychiatric evaluation and treatment, psychological or psychotherapeutic evaluations and treatment, and people who can assist with and lead workshops and seminars on related issues.

-At the moment we’re looking to develop the team of clinicians serving in Kampala.
+We’re also looking to develop the team of clinicians serving in Kampala.
 We’re looking for people willing to commit at least two years of service.
 As well as psychiatrists and psychologists, we need marriage and family therapists.
 To increase the fruitfulness of ministry we are seeking to help missionaries develop resilience.
 Could you support them by:

 - Providing counselling to individuals, couples and families